-The need of monitoring submerged structures in marine environments has been prompting the development of reliable underwater communications.
+The need of monitoring aqueous environments and structures has been prompting the development of reliable subsea communications.

-AURA is an innovative technology for operating an underwater antenna in order to improve wireless communications, especially in dynamic environments.
-Using a patented, automatic and frequency-tuneable technology, AURA is able to adjust its directional radiation pattern to optimise the radio signal coupling with other devices such as autonomous underwater vehicles (AUVs) or underwater sensors.
+AURA is an innovative technology for operating an underwater antenna to improve wireless communications, especially in dynamic environments.
+Using a patented automatic frequency-tuneable technology, AURA is able to adjust its directional radiation pattern to optimize radio signal coupling with other devices such as autonomous vehicles (AUVs) or underwater sensors.

 Challenge | Opportunity